 There you have it- I hope you try Pumpkin Risotto very soon in your All-The-Pumpkin-Foods lineup.
 If pumpkin is not your thing or you’ve OD’d enough on pumpkin for the season, be sure to try my other Mushroom Risotto recipes here, I think you’ll be glad you did.

-Fried sage leaves and pumpkin seeds for topping, if using
+For the Fried sage leaves and pumpkin seeds for topping, if using:

 - 1 tbsp olive oil